Itera/ansible-workshop/README.md

 ### Task

-Now - we can use this in a playbook to install nginx on the web machines.
+Now - we can use this in a playbook to install nginx on the `web` machines.

 Create a playbook called nginx.yml:

-* Target the web servers
+* Target the `web` servers
 * Install the role nginxinc.nginx
+* Include web2 in the list of `web` servers in the inventory/hosts file

-Run the playbook - it should install nginx on both web1 and web2.
+Run the playbook - it should install nginx on web1 and web2.
 Note that it skips things that are not relevant to CentOS.

 Check that it is running.